 Does HUD offer reverse mortgages?

-HUD does not originate loans but approves lenders to create the federally insured HECM loan.
-HUD’s role in the reverse mortgage industry is to insure against a lender’s loss by collecting upfront mortgage insurance premiums.
-The HUD MIP fund makes reverse mortgages possible and guarantees many of its features and safeguards.
+HUD does not originate loans but approves lenders to create federally insured HECM loans.
+HUD insures these loans and guarantees many features and safeguards.

 Q.